Aplopio/django_gapps_oauth2_login/README.md

 <b>auth_required</b> - this view is called by google after proper authentication ( we give it as `redirect_uri` to google: `/oauth2/oauth2callback` )

-For the first time when a user installs your google app, it lands to `login_begin` & after taking appropriate authentication access, it get's redirected to `auth_required view`.
+For the first time when a user installs your google app, it lands to `login_begin` & after taking appropriate authentication access, it get's redirected to `auth_required` view.

 Once the user is created, a signal is raised <b>`user_created_via_oauth2`</b>.